jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 	* Feedback.
 	* Encourage treatment retention.

-I am here today to say that these goals are possible, if not today, in the coming years as we continue to develop these two technologies.

-However, there is no guarantee we will acheive this ....
+These goals are possible, if not today, in the coming years as we continue to develop smart digital therapeutics.
+However, there are no guarantees and numerous pitfalls we must avoid.

+Currently, the world of digital therapeutics and digital health is a bit like the Wild West.
+There are over 350k digital health apps available for download in app stores on our smartphones.

+Privacy and effectiveness.

+Need better regulations and more importantly patient awareness

+FDA now recognizes this

+ 350,000 digital health apps are currently available to consumers—many of which are geared toward wellness, but there’s been a rise in digital therapeutics (DTx) apps.
 Pitfalls
 Wild West how regulated